 Supervision Received and Exercised

-Receives general supervision from higher level supervisory and management staff.
+Receives direction from the Fleet Services Supervisor and higher level management staff.

-May act as a lead worker, exercising functional or technical supervision, including scheduling and assigning tasks, providing guidance, ensuring work is completed according to proper procedure, monitoring work progress, and reviewing results.
+Acts as a lead worker, exercising functional and technical supervision, including scheduling and assigning tasks, providing guidance, ensuring work is completed according to proper procedure, monitoring work progress, and reviewing results.